Internationally-Educated applicants applying to CSHBC

 - Applicants to become RSLPs: Academic Coursework Requirements Speech-Language Pathology Program (PDF)

-Complete the applicable form to document proof of clinical hours (minimum of 350 hours):
+Complete and upload the applicable form to document proof of clinical hours (minimum of 350 hours):

-- Applicants to become RAUDs: Summary of Clinical Practice Hours (Audiology Program) (PDF)
+- Applicants to become RAUDs: Summary of Clinical Practicum Hours (Audiology Program) (PDF)

-- Applicants to become RSLPs: Summary of Clinical Practice Hours (Speech-Language Pathology Program) (PDF)
+- Applicants to become RSLPs: Summary of Clinical Practicum Hours (Speech-Language Pathology Program) (PDF)

 Arrange for your academic institution to send the completed and signed form directly to CSHBC at firstname.lastname@example.org or by mail.